rebelsky/csc151/outlines/overviews/design.md

+* Background: About the project.
-* Elements and Principles of Two-Dimensional Design.
+* General elements of design.
+* Relationships between elements.
+* Broader design principles.
-* Some Definitions.
+* Some examples.